 Developed by Qatari Diar, Chelsea Barracks is a new London development that is set to become one of the city’s most desirable neighborhoods, featuring expansive green spaces, world-class amenities and a varied collection of residential properties.
 It deserves special mention on our list of eco homes as recently, Chelsea Barracks has been awarded LEED Platinum certification – making it the most sustainable development in Europe and one of only 16 residential developments to receive this certification.

 Chelsea Barracks implemented several sustainable practices to receive its LEED Platinum status.
 With regards to the buildings, this included creating expansive windows and balcony spaces to make the most of natural light and utilizing Portland stone throughout the development, which has a long lifespan and a lower embodied carbon level, compared with other building materials.
 There are also ample cycling facilities and charging points for electric cars.
-Furthermore, Chelsea Barracks has installed green roofs throughout the development and planted native species throughout its collection of green spaces, which are open to both residents and the wider community.
+Furthermore, Chelsea Barracks in London has installed green roofs throughout the development and planted native species throughout its collection of green spaces, which are open to both residents and the wider community.

 Situated within Indigo Park on Kiawah Island (a private island real estate community in South Carolina) 125 Halona Lane, a grand five-bedroom eco home.
 Another development on our list that is LEED-certified, Indigo Park is the first Platinum-certified resort community in the USA; it features 16 properties and a community park, as well as being connected to the wider Kiawah Island resort through its members’ club.
 Through the Kiawah Island Club, residents have access to a world-class golf course, spa and wellness facilities and activities for children.

-Having also previously featured as Elite Traveler’s Property of the Week, 125 Halona Lane makes this list thanks to its environmentally responsible design and building practices.
+Having also previously been featured as Elite Traveler’s Property of the Week, 125 Halona Lane makes this list thanks to its environmentally responsible design and building practices.
 For example, it has hurricane-rated windows with insulating chambers and gets its heating and cooling from geothermal energy.
 Its porch is made from forest-certified Garapa wood and there is an elevator inside the house that connects the ground and first floors, making it fully accessible for all ages and abilities.

 Set on a stunning headland in Jersey – a British Channel island near the north coast of France – Logie Point is another residential project designed by Guz Architects.
-There are two houses on the site, which look like they are ‘growing’ out of the sloping earth; the houses been integrated into the surrounding landscape to minimize their impact, with roof gardens helping blend them into the greenery from above.
+There are two houses on the site, which look like they are ‘growing’ out of the sloping earth; the houses have been integrated into the surrounding landscape to minimize their impact, with roof gardens helping blend them into the greenery from above.
 The main living areas also feature curved roofs with photovoltaic (solar energy) cells embedded into them.

 From the start, Guz Architects designed both houses to be environmentally sustainable including cladding the properties in UK-based stone or slate, using high levels of insulation and combining the solar panels with Tesla ‘powerwalls’ – these can store electrical power, allowing Logie Point to be off-grid.
 As part of the project, the design team created a protected courtyard with a natural swimming pool that is filtered by reeds and plants.